 That a bank with a shared Native identity is the one bank that pursued entering Nation A is consistent with a wealth of scholarship.
-In-group preferences have substantial influences on facilitating economic transactions, especially via the mechanism of establishing trust (Charness and Chen, 2020; Shayo, 2020; Kalin and Sambanis, 2018).
-In the specific setting of foreign-owned banks entering developing states, Mian (2006) provides empirical evidence that cultural similarities between home and host correlate with improved market outcomes.
-These findings are consistent with research in an international relations context that connects moral values such as ingroup/loyalty and fairness/respect to individual attitudes over foreign policy (Kertzer et al., 2014).
-Taken together, the implications for our setting are that shared Native identity matters, that ingroup understanding and shared values among Native peoples would ease economic transactions, and that Nation A tribal members would support the policy choice to leverage a bank that is Native-owned as a developmental strategy.
+There is robust evidence that in-group preferences have substantial influences on facilitating economic transactions, especially via the mechanism of establishing trust (Charness and Chen, 2020; Shayo, 2020; Kalin and Sambanis, 2018).
+These findings are consistent with research in an international relations context that connects moral values such as in-group/loyalty and fairness/respect to individual attitudes over foreign policy (Kertzer et al., 2014).
+In fact, in the specific setting of foreign-owned banks entering developing Westphalian nation-states, Mian (2006) provides empirical evidence that cultural similarities between home and host correlates with improved market outcomes.
+Taken together, the implications for our setting are that shared Native identity matters, that in-group understanding and shared values among Native peoples would ease economic transactions, and that Nation A tribal members would support the policy choice to leverage a bank that is Native-owned as a developmental strategy.

-That this first instance of cross-border investment is Native-owned upends the expectation that a foreign investor in Nation A must also be a US/American-owned one.
-Nonetheless, the realistic alternative remains a US/American-owned bank, and there is reason to believe cueing that identity could increase support.
-Thus, it is appropriate to use US/American ownership as the comparison group, and expectations regarding Native ownership are consistent with a most-likely case of an identity-based advantage.
+This first instance of FDI provides the first opportunity for Nation A tribal members to express meaningful preferences over the identity of a foreign investor.
+It also upends the expectation that a foreign investor into Nation A must also be a US/American-owned one.
+Nonetheless, the realistic alternative remains a US/American-owned bank, and there is reason to believe that identity could decrease support.
+Thus, Native ownership is consistent with a most-likely-case of an identity-based advantage.